TensorNetwork/tensornetwork.org/src/diagrams.md

 # Tensor Diagram Notation

-Tensor diagram notation is a simple, yet powerful graphical notation for networks of contracted tensors.
+Tensor diagram notation\cite{Penrose:1971} is a simple, yet powerful graphical notation for networks of contracted tensors.

 A tensor contraction of the form $\sum_j M_{ij} N_{jkl}$ can be notated